 - Drugs that have no proven efficacy beyond that of a placebo, but that carry a risk of particularly severe adverse effects.

-For each drug, we give the main reasons why it is considered to have an unfavourable harm-benefit balance, together with one or more Prescrire references where subscribers will find further details and the external references on which our analysis was based.
-When available, better options are briefly mentioned, as are situations (serious or non-serious) in which there is no suitable treatment.
+For each drug, we give the main reasons why it is considered to have an unfavourable harm-benefit balance, together with one or more Prescrire references where subscribers will find further details, as well as the external references on which our analysis was based.
+When better options are available, they are briefly mentioned, as are situations (serious or non-serious) in which there is no suitable treatment.

 The differences between this year's and last year's versions are detailed > HERE. |